-When EValue's tools are implemented for an adviser group which has a defined sales process, the suite of tools can support any validation that the adviser group wishes to define.
+When EV's tools are implemented for an adviser group which has a defined sales process, the suite of tools can support any validation that the adviser group wishes to define.
 These are shown as a subtle prompt to the adviser to further pursue with their client any apparently contradictory responses.
 Validations can be defined between the responses to two or more questions or between the response to individual questions and the overall risk rating.

 Similar to assessing risk for joint Clients, when determining an appropriate level of risk to be taken by a Trust, each Trustee could be asked to complete the Questionnaire on behalf of the Trust.
 Results could then be compared and if the risk levels are different, the actual answers provided by each Trustee could be compared and differences discussed as a part of and during the moderation process.

 There is an option to print a plain text list of the questions, although this is in a very basic format.
-The EValue Risk Profiler is not designed to support an offline process, and clients should be invited to complete an online version.
+The EV Risk Profiler is not designed to support an offline process, and clients should be invited to complete an online version.
 This can be done face-to-face with an adviser, who can log in to the service and present the questions, or by providing a link to the questionnaire via email.